Entropic optimal transport beyond product reference couplings: the Gaussian case on Euclidean space: Abstract

 \section{Abstract}

-The optimal transport problem with squared Euclidean cost consists in finding a coupling between two input measures that maximizes correlation.
-Consequently, the optimal coupling is often singular with respect to Lebesgue measure.
-Regularizing the optimal transport problem with an entropy term yields an approximation called entropic optimal transport.
+The Optimal Transport (OT) problem with squared Euclidean cost consists in finding a coupling between two input measures that maximizes correlation.
+Consequently, the optimal coupling is often singular with respect to the Lebesgue measure.
+Regularizing the OT problem with an entropy term yields an approximation called entropic optimal transport.
 Entropic penalties steer the induced coupling toward a reference measure with desired properties.
 For instance, when seeking a diffuse coupling, the most popular reference measures are the Lebesgue measure and the product of the two input measures.
-In this work, we study the case where the reference coupling is not necessarily assumed to be a product.
-We focus on the Gaussian case as a motivating paradigm, and provide a reduction of this more general optimal transport criterion to a matrix optimization problem.
-This reduction enables us to provide a complete description of the solution, both in terms of the primal variable and the dual variables.
-We argue that flexibility in terms of the reference measure can be important in statistical contexts, for instance when one has prior information, when there is uncertainty regarding the measures to be coupled, or to reduce bias when the entropic problem is used to estimate the un-regularized transport problem.
-In particular, we show in numerical examples that choosing a suitable reference plan allows to reduce the bias caused by the entropic penalty.
+In this work, we study the case where the reference coupling is not a product, focussing on the Gaussian case as a core paradigm.
+We establish a reduction of such a regularised OT problem to a matrix optimization problem, enabling us to provide a complete description of the solution, both in terms of the primal variable and the dual variables.
+Beyond its intrinsic interest, allowing non-product references is essential in dynamic statistical settings.
+As a key motivation, we address the reconstruction of trajectory dynamics from finitely many time marginals where, unlike product references, Gaussian process references produce transitions that assemble into a coherent continuous-time process.